xShive/AniPrescense/README.md

 ### Q: How do I ensure this tool is safe to use?
 A: The source code of this project is publicly available, which you can use to verify its safety.
 The tracker runs entirely locally on your machine and only interacts with website data to scrape the current video status.
 It does not log anything else related to your browser.

+### Q: What about my MyAnimeList password?
+A: You sign in through MyAnimeList's own official login page, so AniPresence never sees or stores your password.
+It only keeps the access token MAL hands back, saved locally on your machine.